 Digital prototyping tools

-My personal favorite is Axure.
-It provides a highly interactive experience – you can even design validatable form fields here, which makes your prototype work like a real application.
-The possible disadvantage of having such a high fidelity prototype is that people tend to treat it as a complete product, e.g. rather than focusing on a given task, they’re paying attention to all represented features.
+Our favorite is Axure.
+It provides a highly interactive experience – you can even design validatable form fields here, making your prototype work like a real application.
+The possible disadvantage of having such a high fidelity prototype is that people tend to treat it as a complete product.
+For instance, rather than focusing on a given task, they’re paying attention to all represented features.

 If you’d like to create a simpler prototype, I recommend using Marvel.
 Prototyping with this app is easy – all you need to begin is to take a screenshot or a photo of your sketch and put it into Marvel.
 Now, you’re ready to start marking hotspots and creating interactions.

 Testing how your prototype works

 Now that your prototype’s been sketched and enlivened with digital tools, it’s time to run a reality check on it.
 Conducting tests with users, however, requires a big dose of objectivity that can be difficult to attain when you’re the product owner.
 For this reason, it may be wise to hire an agency that will take care of the whole process for you.
 The right partner should not only run the tests but also pay attention to the users’ behavior and write down all the insights they may have.

 If you’d like to test a prototype yourself or make sure that your partner agency knows what they’re doing, here’s a cheat sheet including all necessary prototyping process stages:

 - Choose 4-5 features that are crucial to showing that your product is worth interest

 - Create tasks to be done by the user, e.g. “find a restaurant for kids in Berlin that are open tomorrow” or “buy a 24h ticket for all the lines in London”.